Online piano / keyboard lessons —

 Diagnose → rebuild → next steps

-Same structure as every page on this site: we name the bottleneck, rebuild the cause, then leave with a plan you can execute.
+Same structure as every session: we name the bottleneck, rebuild the cause, then leave with a plan you can execute.

 A song, chord chart, lead sheet, or clip.